christyson/check_pass_fail/README.md

 # Veracode Check Pass Fail

-A simple example script to check pass/fail status of a Veracode app profile (or sandbox).
+A simple example script to check pass/fail status of a Veracode app profile (or sandbox) or for a list of app profiles with out sandboxes.

 ## Setup